Check back in October 2018

 complete and legible!
 Letters without a coupon will be eliminated.

-take the place of entry coupons.
-Each student's letter must have it's own entry
+of entry coupons.
+Each student's letter must have its own entry coupon.
+Mail

-coupon.
-Mail class sets in a flat envelope - 8" x 10" or larger.
+class sets in a flat envelope, 8" x 10" or larger.

 become the property of the Center for the Book in the Library of Congress.